robertwenner/comics/doc/templates.md

     "previouslyIn": {
         "English": [
             "some.blog.com",
-            "The big book on my comics",
+            "The big book on my comics"
         ]
     }
 }